Nilpotent Group-Counterexamples to Zilbers Conjecture: Codes and Difference Sequences

-We will replace P(I) - P(VII) in \cite{Bau09} by C(1) - C(7).
-Then we get Theorem \ref{12.1} below.
-Almost all proofs in \cite{Bau09} work with these new conditons.
-The difference is that $R(\C)$ is the union of two connected vector spaces now (see Lemma 3.7 in \cite{Bau09}).
+To get our main result we follow the proof in \cite {Bau09}.
+We replace the conditions P(I) - P(VII) in that paper by C(1) - C(7). $R(\C)$ is the union of two connected vector spaces now.
 According to this we have two kinds of elements in $R(\C)$.
-We consider pairs of subspaces of $\C_1$ and $\C_2$ respectively or the substructure in $\h_3$ generated by them. \\
+Therefore we consider substructures in $\h_3$ instead of the vector subspaces in \cite {Bau09}. \\ Our approach in this paper is not strict axiomatic using C(1) - C(7), as in \cite{Bau09}.
+The next Lemma corresponds to Lemma 3.6 in \cite{Bau09}.